zl743/klaviyo-back-in-stock/README.md

 - Can show / hide different elements on page when changing to / from out of stock and in stock variants

 ### Setup
+- Make sure you have Klaviyo set up on your theme!!!!
 - Add ```product-back-in-stock-modal.liquid``` to sections folder, then render the section outside your theme.liquid body tags
 ```
     </body>